 “Paris is always a good idea” – Audrey Hepburn

 Paris is called the City of Light (La Ville Lumière) not only because of its leading role during the Age of Enlightenment, but also because of the beautifully lit streets and boulevards that make this one of the most romantic cities in the world.
 And fall is the perfect time to soak up those lights.
-How about bringing someone you care about along and heading off to the observation spot in front of Sacre Coeur in Montmartre?
+Bring along someone you love and head off to the observation spot in front of Sacre Coeur in Montmartre?
 It offers bucketloads of romance and one of the best views of the city, with the Eiffel Tower as an obvious centerpiece.

 “When in Rome do as the Romans do” – Proverb

 Local culture in Rome is all about the food, especially in the fall.
 With porcini mushrooms, truffles, grapes and olives oozing out of every neighborhood trattoria, there’s no better time to eat yourself silly in the Italian capital.
 The historic center of Rome is full of food markets, Campo de’ Fiori being one of the best ones.
 Here you’ll find seasonal products like artichokes, chestnuts and pumpkins – all which feature heavily in traditional Roman fare.